yogeshwaranm-turing/amazon-agentic/envs/incident_management/tools/interface_1/policy.md

 - Provide access to related incident information including comments and tasks.

 ### Incident Assignment Rules
-- Incidents must be assigned within the same company as the reporter.
 - When assigning to a department, verify the department exists and belongs to the same company.
 - When assigning to a specific agent, verify they belong to the target department and company.
 - Managers can only assign incidents within their managed departments.